pvpb0t/EventBus/README.md

 ### Credits:

-Thanks alot oragejuice/lndav for explaining how nukerbus worked while high asl and Hexception for inspiration
+Thanks alot oragejuice for explaining how nukerbus worked while high asl and Hexception for inspiration